schollii/pypubsub/docs/usage/types_of_errors.rst

     pub.subscribe(listener1, "topic") // OK: satisfies MDS
     pub.subscribe(listener2, "topic") // FAIL: violates MDS

-Pypubsub will raise a ListenerMismatchError exception on the last line since arg2 was inferred in the first subscription, from listener0, as being part of the MDS, yet listener2 does not accept this data.
+PyPubSub will raise a ListenerMismatchError exception on the last line since arg2 was inferred in the first subscription, from listener0, as being part of the MDS, yet listener2 does not accept this data.